Print Options

 Center Name: Center for Economic Policy

-The certificate requires completion of two required courses, along with one additional elective course.
-Students must achieve at least a B- grade in each course with the exception of the last term prior to graduation.
-No certificate course may be taken on a pass/fail grading basis.
-Students should complete the formal signup process to indicate their intention to pursue the certificate.
+The specialization requires completion of two required courses, along with one additional elective course.
+Students must achieve at least a B- grade in each course and there is no pass/fail option.
+Students should complete the formal signup process to indicate their intention to pursue the specialization.

 Required courses